Snakybo/SEngine/README.md

 - [ ] Support for different types of models
 - [ ] Dynamic shadows
 - [ ] Profiling system
-- [ ] Deffered rendering
+- [ ] Deferred rendering

 ## Component system
 SEngine uses a system similar to [Unity 3D](http://unity3d.com/), It offers a scene which you can fill with game objects.
 You can attach multiple components to each game object.

 ## Forward rendering
 The engine uses a forward rendering system, meaning it's fast and relatively easy on the GPU.
-Deffered rendering support is on the [Planned features](#planned-features) list.
+Deferred rendering support is on the [Planned features](#planned-features) list.

 ## Lighting
 The engine supports different kinds of lighting, including: